Canada-U.S. Trade War

 Why are U.S. tariffs being imposed on Canadian goods?

-The U.S. administration claims these measures are necessary to address the flow of illegal drugs, particularly fentanyl, and illegal immigration, which it considers significant threats to national security.
+Initially, the U.S. administration claimed these measures were necessary to address the flow of illegal drugs, particularly fentanyl, and illegal immigration, which it considers significant threats to national security.
 The president has also highlighted the trade deficit between the U.S. and Canada as a reason for the tariffs.

 For more information, please see the White House Fact Sheet – President Donald J. Trump Imposes Tariffs on Imports from Canada, Mexico, and China.